Kubernetes-Milano/intro-to-k8s-for-milano-gophers/tutorial/20-define-a-kubernetes-resource-to-manage-a-container.md

-# Define a Kubernetes object that manages your container
+# Define a Kubernetes object that manages your container (estimated time ~20/30min)

-## (expected time ~20/30min)

 Before continuing, verify that: you have a ready to use DCR and that you pushed your container to registry.

 Once the image is saved inside the registry, continue.

 ### Namespaces

-An important Kubernetes objects are the `[namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)`.
+Important Kubernetes objects are the [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 These improve the kubernetes cluster resource sharing and isolation.
 For example, the same physical cluster can be used for testing, QA, and production environments.

 By default if you do not specify explicitly a namespace the k8s system